ARM-software/EndpointAI/Nodes/Graph_Interpreter/graph_doc/Graph_Doc.md

     reserved for scripts.
 The calls to services are initiated from a single place in the nanoApp to let the scheduler recover the return address and make security checks.

+-   During "set parameters" commands it is an uint32_t\* pointer to the parameters to set.
+The first word is a header giving the "preset" configuration to consider before patching it with the new following parameters; the number of uint32_t words to read in the parameter set, and "tag" telling "all the nanoApp parameters will be updated" (code 0xFF) or "this specific parameter indexed from 0 to 0xFE will be updated".
+The following data is a byte stream of parameters.

 -   For the other commands it is a pointer to the list of structures with a pointer to the data and the size of the data in Bytes.
 The